Free digital copy

 There’s been an overwhelming sense of community amidst the difficult times that this global pandemic has brought with it.
 What that’s translated to for the food and drink industry is a rise in consumers looking to support local businesses, smaller brands and independent retailers that perhaps need their business now more than ever.
 SMEs have noted and been grateful for the repeat business, positive feedback and kind messages from new and existing customers in their community.
 Even visual platform Pinterest has seen a surge in searches as the trend for #SupportSmall continues to grow.

 Whilst some retailers and fine food brands are wary of new customers heading back to bigger businesses once the pandemic is over, surveys are already showing that Brits don’t actually want life to revert back to how it was pre-lockdown.
 As people were made to step back, re-evaluate, and appreciate the little things, supporting local companies seems to be part of this trend.
 If SMEs can continue to offer customers a more personalised experience that comes with shopping local, this is one trend that could endure.

 It may seem counterintuitive considering people’s eagerness to be healthy.
 And whilst some people have admitted to reducing their alcohol intake in line with their new health goals, online alcohol sales have actually risen.
-It’s likely the result of increased socialising online, with virtual pub quizzes, happy hours, dinner parties and cocktail evenings becoming increasingly popular.
+It’s likely the result of increased socialising online, with virtual pub quizzes, happy hours, dinner parties and cocktail evenings becoming increasingly popular and boosting alcohol consumption.

 Stay connected and receive the latest news, analysis and insights from our industry's top commentators